JosselinPerret/RATP-ODTGEN/USER_MANUAL.md

 - **Test with small files** before using large inventories

 ### Scanning Efficiency
+- **Enable Continuous Scan Mode** for hands-free operation with high-volume scanning
-- **Use Enter key** instead of clicking buttons for faster scanning
+- **Use Enter key** instead of clicking buttons for faster manual scanning
 - **Have good lighting** when reading barcodes manually
 - **Double-check unknown items** - they might be typos
 - **Scan systematically** to avoid missing components
+- **Position barcode scanner properly** - most scanners work best 4-8 inches from the barcode

 ### Data Management
 - **Export regularly** to save your progress